Code of Safe Practice

 If you have a skin infection.

-When handling any blood-soiled items, body fluids, excretions or secretions, or touching any contaminated surfaces, materials, or objects.
+When handling blood-soiled items, body fluids, excretions or secretions, or touching any contaminated surfaces, materials, or objects.

 Your safe disposal of equipment and clinical waste